crazywhalecc/static-php-cli/README.md

 ## Direct Download

-If you don't want to compile yourself, you can download example pre-compiled artifact from [Actions](https://github.com/static-php/static-php-cli-hosted/actions/workflows/build-php-common.yml), or from self-hosted server.
+If you don't want to build or want to test first, you can download example pre-compiled artifact from [Actions](https://github.com/static-php/static-php-cli-hosted/actions/workflows/build-php-bulk.yml), or from self-hosted server.

 Below are several precompiled static-php binaries with different extension combinations, which can be downloaded directly according to your needs.